Litany of the Saints: Catholic practice

 The final part of the litany consists of a brief invocation calling on Christ to hear the prayers, and a closing collect.

 At the Easter Vigil

-The Litany of Saints is used prominently at the Easter Vigil, the Mass celebrated on the night before Easter Day.
+The Litany of the Saints is used prominently at the Easter Vigil, the Mass celebrated on the night before Easter Day.
 At this Mass, adults who have chosen to become Catholic receive the Sacraments of Initiation in the form of Baptism, or simple Reception, with Confirmation and Holy Communion.
-Following the readings from Scripture and just before the actual rite of baptism or confirmation, the Litany of Saints is sung.
+Following the readings from Scripture and just before the actual rite of baptism or confirmation, the Litany of the Saints is sung.
 Even if there is no-one to be baptized, the Litany may be sung for the blessing of holy water in the font.
-But if the font is not blessed (i.e. holy water is blessed in a simple container on the sanctuary), the Litany is not used.
+However, if the font is not blessed (i.e. holy water is blessed in a simple container on the sanctuary), the Litany is not used.

 The Litany given for the Easter Vigil in the Roman Missal contains a shortened list of saints: